Swynfel/ceramic/README.md

-# Azul
+# Ceramic
-A python module for playing the board game Azul implemented in C++.
+A python module for playing variations of the board game Azul, implemented in C++.

 ## Dependencies